This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 • You have a right to participate in the ongoing counseling plans.

-• You have the right to withdraw consent at anytime.
+• You have the right to withdraw consent at any time.
 This must be done in writing.

 Client Responsibilities

-You are responsible for attending appointments as scheduled or giving 24 hours notice if you cannot attend.
+• You are responsible for attending appointments as scheduled or giving 24 hour notice if you cannot attend.

-• You are responsible for participating in treatment and following through with homework or other tasks assigned by your counselor.
+• You are responsible for participating in treatment and following through with homework or other tasks assigned by your counselor

 • You are responsible for expressing concerns or complaints that you have to your counselor.